ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 ##### Capabilities

-1. Aggregators may trivially and undetectably defeat the robustness of the system by emitting bogus aggregation shares.
-Accordingly, such attacks are outside of the threat model.
+1. Aggregators may defeat the robustness of the system by emitting bogus aggregation shares.
+1. If clients reveal identifying information to aggregators (such as a trusted identity during client authentication), aggregators can learn which clients are contributing data.
-1. If client identities are used, aggregators may weaken the anonymity of the system by revealing that a particular client contributed data to the system.
+     1. Aggregators may weaken anonymity by revealing that a particular client contributed data to the system.
+     1. Aggregators may choose to selectively omit data from certain clients.
+          * For example, omitting submissions from a particular geographic region to falsely suggest that a particular localization is not being used.
 1. Individual aggregators may compromise availability of the system by refusing to emit aggregation parts.

 ##### Mitigations

+1. The linear secret sharing scheme employed by the client ensures that privacy is preserved unless every participating aggregator reveals their unencrypted data shares.
 1. Infrastructure diversity.
-Prio deployments should ensure that aggregators' security do not have a common point of failure.
-For instance, if all participating aggregators stored unencrypted data shares on a single cloud object storage service, then that cloud vendor would be able to decrypt and reassemble all the data shares and defeat privacy.
+Prio deployments should ensure that aggregators do not have common dependencies that would enable a single vendor to reassemble data.
+     * For example, if all participating aggregators stored unencrypted data shares on the same cloud object storage service, then that cloud vendor would be able to reassemble all the data shares and defeat privacy.
-1. Implementation diversity.
-Similarly to infrastructure diversity, diversity in implementations would help ensure that a single vulnerability in an aggregator or one of its dependencies would not compromise _all_ the participating aggregators.
 1. Introducing a further actor to the system whose sole responsibility would be to verify the identity of participating clients before forwarding encrypted data shares to aggregators would mitigate the aggregator's ability to weaken client anonymity.
-1. Running the protocol over multiple subsets of the available aggregators in parallel would prevent an individual aggregator from compromising availability.
+1. Running the protocol over multiple subsets of the available aggregators chosen so that no aggregator appears in all subsets and accepting any result would prevent an individual aggregator from compromising availability.

-[[OPEN ISSUE: can anything mitigate or detect the aggregator's capability to compromise robustness?]]
+1. Running the protocol over multiple subsets of the available aggregators chosen so that no aggregator appears in all subsets and requiring that the results agree would prevent an individual aggregator from compromising robustness
+     * This could also allow identifying of defective aggregators, by finding the aggregator that appears in every subset whose results were wrong.

 #### Leader